public-awesome/names/README.md

     Renew { token_id: String },
     /// Someone may call this to take ownership and of an expired subscription Claim { token_id: String },
-    /// Someone may call this to burn and collect fees from an expired subscription Burn { token_id: String },
 }
 ```

-When `Renew` is called, another year is added to the `expiration` time, and `cost` and `collected` are updated.
-The collected fee is processed, going to name owner with a Fair Burn amount.
+When `Renew` is called, another year is added to the `expiration` time.

 ### Name Minter